huilixiang/gitbook/MLP/feature-engineering.md

 ### Feature Extraction: The automatic construction of new features from raw data
 ### Feature Selection: From many features to a few that are useful
 ### Feature Construction: The manual construction of new features from raw data
+### Feature Learning: The automatic identification and use of features in raw data